mfazrinizar/FazScan/README.md

 - sudo apt-get install clang
 - sudo apt-get install gcc
 - sudo apt-get install make
+- sudo cpan `If you're first in Perl.
+If you're asked for an option, just type like the recomendation (ex : [local::lib], just type local::lib then enter).
+If stuck, exit the terminal and continue to the next step`
 - sudo apt-get install liblwp-protocol-https-perl
 - sudo apt-get install git
 - git clone https://github.com/Anon6372098/FazScan